Best Gigging Guitars on a Budget

 Epiphone Les Paul Standard Plus Honey Burst

-The glaring omission from this list of course is a Les Paul!
-Gibson models tend to come in at a higher price than our focus, but when Epiphone are putting out instruments like this Standard Plus, who cares?
+The glaring omission from this list of course is an Epiphone Les Paul!
+Gibson Les Paul models tend to come in at a higher price than our focus, but when Epiphone are putting out instruments like this Standard Plus, who cares?

 We are going to spare you the preamble about what sets the Les Paul design apart: it’s the ultimate Hard Rock guitar and you already know this!
 Epiphone, owned by Gibson for over fifty years, make a fantastic LP at a number of price points.
 So, what is so ‘Plus’ about the Standard Plus?